- Future Students

 This is a common problem typically for early career or emerging researchers.
 Think about:

 - The possibility of joining a team with an established track record in a related or similar area.
 Work as part of a team and make use of collective expertise, knowledge and experience.
-This can be an excellent way of learning and doing funded research and could lead to enduring research relationships with colleagues not only within UWS but elsewhere as well.
+This can be an excellent way of learning and doing funded research and could lead to enduring research relationships with colleagues not only within the University but elsewhere as well.

 - Applying for Early Career Research Grants.
 Starting with a small project enables you to pilot methods and research tools such as interview structures and developing themes or other types of analytical frameworks.
 It can also lead to publications and/or other forms of dissemination as a foundation on which other research can be built.